-The process includes completing an application and a pastoral reference form and, for students entering classes two through high school, obtaining a teacher recommendation.
+Our application process includes completing an application and a pastoral reference form and, for students entering classes two through high school, obtaining a teacher recommendation.
 Parents are also required to sign our Statement of Faith.
-Once the completed application packet as well as the $50 application fee is received by Heritage, an appointment will be scheduled for testing.
+Once the completed application packet, as well as the $50 application fee, is received by Heritage, an appointment will be scheduled for testing.
 Depending on the time of year, this may be in a group setting or one-on-one.
-After the testing an appointment will be made for the parents and Head of Schools to meet.
-This is to provide the parents an opportunity to ask any questions they may have and for the school to learn a little more about the family applying.
+After the testing, an appointment will be made for the parents and Head of Schools to meet.
+This is to provide the parents with an opportunity to ask any questions they may have and for the school to learn a little more about the family applying.

 Once all of this has been completed, the admission committee will meet to make a final decision, and applicants will be notified by mail of the committee’s decision.
 Accepted applicants can secure their space in the class by sending in a $500 non-refundable registration deposit.